 Some, but not all studies since then, have supported the conclusion.

-More consistent, though is the link between between lower intelligence and a specific type of conservatism, such as the right-wing authoritarianism -the guys who love hierarchy.
+More consistent, though is the link between lower intelligence and a specific type of conservatism, such as the right-wing authoritarianism -the guys who love hierarchy.

 There have two explanations as to why lower intelligence might be connected with conservative affiliation: